mathewgomas-alfred/mathewgomas.io/tutorials/clipping_masks_and_alpha_inheritance.rst

     :alt: clipping mask step 5
     :width: 800

 Now there’s an easier way to set up alpha inheritance.
-If you select a layer or set of layers and press :kbd:`Ctrl+Shift+G`, you create a quick clipping group.
+If you select a layer or set of layers and press the :kbd:`Ctrl + Shift + G` shortcut, you create a quick clipping group.
 That is, you group the layers, and a ‘mask layer’ set with alpha inheritance is added on top.

 .. image:: /images/clipping-masks/Tut_Clipping_6.png
     :alt: clipping mask step 6